blynkkk/docs/troubleshooting/developer-mode.md

 **What’s the solution:**

 * view full metadata list in Blynk.Console
-* wait for Blynk.App list of widgets that support enumerable datastreams to expand
+* wait for Blynk.Apps list of widgets that support enumerable datastreams to expand
-* keep Blynk.App up to date
+* keep Blynk.Apps up to date

-## I can't add an image to Blynk.App widget
+## I can't add an image to Blynk.Apps widget

 **What could be the reason:**